raquo/Airstream/README.md

 This FRP adaptation of classic exception handling is somewhat similar to the approach of Scala.rx, however since Airstream offers a unified reactive system, we have to adjust this basic idea to support event streams as well.

-To contrast our approach with conventional streaming libraries, where they see a failed stream, we only see a failed value, expecting the next value to fix things up.
+To contrast our approach with conventional streaming libraries, where they see a failed _stream_, we only see a failed _value_, generally expecting the next emitted value to work fine.
 This is similar to plain Scala exceptions: if a function throws an exception, it does not suddenly become broken forever.
 You can call it again with perhaps a different value, and it will perhaps not fail that time.
 Yes, if such an exception produces invalid state, you as a programmer need to address it.
-We give you the tools, you do the work, because you're the only one who knows how.
+Same in Airstream.
+We give you the tools (more on this below), you do the work, because you're the only one who knows _how_.

+We elaborate on the call stack analogy in the subsection [Errors Multiply](#errors-multiply) below.

 #### Error propagation